gobolinux/Documentation/content/latest/Usage/Startup and System settings/Configuring-the-boot-process.md

 GoboLinux comes with CUPS installed by default.

 ## Audio

+>[!NOTE]
+> This information might be outdated as our latest release uses PulseAudio.
+> Applicability has to be verified.

 Note that ALSA is muted by default, to automatically save and restore changes done in e.g. alsamixer, add these lines to your boot scripts.